MSP-Greg/SketchUp/docs/Template_Guide.md

 ### Layer \#page_behavior \#page_behavior=

 See [Layer#page_behavior].
 This attribute is a numeric, with somewhat confusing documentation.
-From the docs, 'The behaviour is composed of a combination of these flags'.
+From the docs, 'The behavior is composed of a combination of these flags'.
 So default visiblity is bit 0 ('HIDDEN' is set), why does 'NEW_PAGES' have 'VISIBLE' setting bit 4 and 'HIDDEN' setting bit 5?
 Seems that they should be mutually exclusive.